 Federal Supplemental Educational Opportunity Grant

-Awarded to undergraduate students with exceptional financial need.
-By federal regulations, priority is given to students who receive Federal Pell Grant.
+The SEOG is awarded to undergraduate students with exceptional financial need based on their Expected Family Contribution (EFC).
+By federal regulations, priority is given to students who receive the Federal Pell Grant.
 Funding is limited so awards vary per academic year based on funding levels.

 This IUPUI grant is designed to help meet the remaining financial need for 21st Century Scholars who enroll full time at IUPUI.
 To be eligible students must be participating and receiving 21st Century Scholarship funds from the state of Indiana and have a FAFSA on file by the priority deadline of March 10th.
 Those students who meet eligibility will automatically be given this award as it requires no additional application, however grant recipients must attend the IUPUI Summer Bridge Academy and meet Satisfactory Academic Progress (SAP) Guidelines.